JohnPulse/iptv-epg/README.md

 https://JohnPulse.github.io/iptv-epg/epg-strong8k.xml.gz
 ```

-Applications with support for gzip-compressed XMLTV sources should be able to use the URL directly.
+Applications that support gzip-compressed XMLTV sources should be able to use the URL directly.

 ## Matching